aneudya4/inventory-app-ui/README.md

 <p align="center">
 <img src="./readme_assets/overview.png" width="80%"></p>
-Invy is a Inventory Mangagment app implemented with React, Node, Express and PostgresSQL.
+Invy is a Inventory Managment app implemented with React, Node, Express and PostgresSQL.
 It will help the user to keep track of products in stock and sales.

 ## How Register